 CloroxPro Blog – Professional Cleaning and Disinfection Insights

-A blog from industry experts devoted to public health awareness, best practices, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.Candida auris — An Emerging and Difficult Threat https://www.cloroxpro.com/blog/candida-auris-an-emerging-and-difficult-threat/ July 23, 2019 July 1, 2021 https://www.cloroxpro.com/wp-content/uploads/2019/07/candida-auris-petri-dish.jpg
+A blog filled with industry insights from experts devoted to public health awareness, infection prevention, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.Candida auris — An Emerging and Difficult Threat https://www.cloroxpro.com/blog/candida-auris-an-emerging-and-difficult-threat/ July 23, 2019 July 1, 2021 https://www.cloroxpro.com/wp-content/uploads/2019/07/candida-auris-petri-dish.jpg

 Candida auris — An Emerging and Difficult Threat